grame-cncm/faustwebsite/about.md

 		}
 	}

-In order to produce a running application or a plug-in one can use on of the many _faust2xxx_ scripts.
+In order to produce a running application or a plug-in, one can use one of the many _faust2xxx_ scripts.
 For example:

 	faust2jaqt noise.dsp

 will produce a ready-to-run standalone application based on Jack and QT.
-Below you can try a web version of the noise generator:
+Here below you can try a web version of the noise generator:

 [![noise example](/images/noise.png)](/images/noise/noise.html)